Debrief — Morning After

 Non-negotiable.
 Take all of these.

-- NAC (N-Acetyl Cysteine) Tier 1 · Core High impact RCT 300 mg Glutathione rebuild (APAP safety net)
+- NAC (N-Acetyl Cysteine) Tier 1 · Core High impact RCT 600 mg Rebuild the glutathione pool; APAP safety net

-- DHM (Dihydromyricetin) Tier 1 · Core High impact RCT 300 mg Continued enzymatic clearance
+- Nicotinamide Riboside (NR) Tier 1 · Core High impact RCT 300 mg Restore NAD⁺ for the metabolic aftermath

 Tier 3 · Situational Optional enhancements Situational.
 Helpful for specific symptoms.
 1 ingredient